yrhemendra/PHP-Project/README.md

 1. **Database Setup:**

-   - Create a MySQL database.
+   - Create a MySQL database using SQL Query.
    - Replace 'your_username', 'your_password', and 'your_database' placeholders in `process_form.php` with your actual database credentials.

 2. **Web Server Setup:**